 Business Visitor Visa to Canada

 Business Visitor applications usually occur at a port of entry.
-For countries who are not visa exempt, you will first need to obtain a Temporary Resident Visa to come to Canada.
+For countries that are not visa-exempt, you will first need to obtain a Temporary Resident Visa to come to Canada.
 Upon your arrival, you will speak to an immigration official to apply as a business visitor.
-This is why having the correct documents can save you a lot of headache when attempting to enter Canada as a business visitor.
+This is why having the correct documents can save you a lot of headaches when attempting to enter Canada as a business visitor.
 Many of our clients have faced disappointment and embarrassment at the port of entry and had to return home without being able to enter Canada as they were unable to satisfy an officer that they meet the requirements.
-This is why having experienced representatives do it right from the beginning will safe you time and headache.
+This is why having experienced representatives do it right from the beginning will save you time and headaches.

 Akrami & Associates will guide you every step of the way with this.
 Contact us for more details.

 If you intend to submit your application without the support of a representative, there are a couple of factors you should keep in mind.

 In order to visit Canada at all, regardless of your intention, you will need to satisfy an officer that you meet other basic criteria as a visitor.
 You must:

 - have a valid travel document, such as a passport,